LastWhiteRabbit/LastWhiteRabbit/README.md

   - 🔒 Security
   - 📂 Open Source

-- 🤔 I’m looking for help with Devops
+- 🤔 I’m looking for help with Solidity && Web3.js
 - 🏋️ I pick up heavy objects then put them down
 - 📚 I’m into books, all kind of categories
 - 💬 Ask me about music, anime or my dog 🐾